Giganto: Giganto (Atlantean beasts)

-The second Giganto seen were a race of Altantean beasts that resemble whales with arms and legs.
+Giganto is the name of several Atlantean creatures resembling whales.
 Their origins are unknown, but are said to have been genetically engineered by the Deviants.
-They sleep on the ocean floor until wakened/summoned by whoever blows the Horn of Proteus.
+They sleep on the ocean floor until they are summoned by whoever blows the Horn of Proteus.
+The Gigantos have appeared under the command of Namor, Doctor Doom, Captain Barracuda, and Tiger Shark, among others.